DennySORA/Golang_Map_to_Struct/README.md

 4. Map to struct can add convert function.
     EX. a:10.010 -> a:10.01.

-#### Bug:

-- Input Only map[string]string and struct all data is string.
-  Because this function is design to SQL get data to GraphQL struct.
-  SQL get data is all string.

 #### You can see Test folder Example.

 ---